 This also means Walgreens doesn’t pay overages (what we at KCL call a moneymaker).
 If a coupon is worth even a penny more than the item you are using it on, it won’t be accepted.

-Walgreens allows you to use manufacturer coupons with BOGO sales, so long as the final price doesn’t go below zero (like I explained in the last tip).
+Walgreens allows you to use manufacturer coupons with BOGO sales, so long as the final price doesn’t go below zero.

 Here are two things to watch out for when using MFR coupons with BOGO deals: